scipy-conference/scipy_proceedings/papers/emily_dorne/main.md

 Location and distribution of training and evaluation data for CyFi.
 :::

+CyFi was ultimately trained on 5,721 of the 8,979 train set observations due to satellite imagery availability[^footnote-5].

 ### Performance

-CyFi was evaluated using 2,880[^footnote-3] ground measurements from 12 data providers spanning the time range August 2015 to December 2021.
+CyFi was evaluated using 2,880[^footnote-6] ground measurements from 12 data providers spanning the time range August 2015 to December 2021.
 Given that CyFi relies on Sentinel-2 imagery, the earliest date in the evaluation set aligns with the launch of Sentinel-2 (mid 2015).
 Of these points, 1,153 were low severity, 504 were moderate severity, and 1,223 were high severity according to ground measurement data.
 Some states only conduct toxin analysis when blooms are suspected, which may account for the large number of high-severity observations in the evaluation set.

 :::{figure} eval_data_providers.webp
 :label: fig:eval_data